wildercameron25/CourseResourceLibrary_CS360/README.md

         &emsp;Email: `CS360TestStudent@gmail.com`<br/>
         &emsp;Password: `CS360`<br/>
         &emsp;Role: `Student`<br/>
-    This will take you to the dashboard page
+    This will take you to a confirmation page
 1. To register successfully  under the "Instructor" category:<br/>
         &emsp;Email: `CS360TestInstructor@gmail.com`<br/>
         &emsp;Password: `CS360`<br/>
         &emsp;Role: `Instructor`<br/>
-    This will take you to the dashboard page
+    This will take you to a confirmation page
 1. To register successfully  under the "Admin" category:<br/>
         &emsp;Email: `CS360TestAdmin@gmail.com`<br/>
         &emsp;Password: `CS360`<br/>
         &emsp;Role: `Admin`<br/>
-    This will take you to the dashboard page
+    This will take you to a confirmation page

 ---